Chapter 3301-83 Pupil Transportation

 (l) Motor vehicle laws and Ohio pupil transportation operation and safety rules;

-(m) School district policies
+(m) School district policies; and

-(n) Drug and alcohol requirements
+(n) Drug and alcohol requirements.

-(3) Each school bus owner shall provide and require additional training for drivers and bus aides who transport pre-school and special needs students.
+(5) Each school bus owner shall provide and require additional training for drivers and bus aides who transport pre-school and special needs students.
 Such training shall be completed prior to operating a bus with pre-school and special needs children on board and shall include:

-(a) Appropriate behavior management
+(a) Appropriate behavior management, including bullying behaviors;

-(b) Physical handling
+(b) Physical handling;

-(c) Effective communication
+(c) Effective communication;

-(d) Use and operation of adaptive equipment
+(d) Use and operation of adaptive equipment;

 (f) Administer health care according to their qualifications and the needs of the student.

-(B) Annual inservice training
+(B) Annual in-service training

 The board of education or governing board/administrator shall require all regular and substitute school bus drivers, all drivers of vehicles other than school buses, and bus aides to attend an annual inservice training program.
 This training may be offered in one session, or multiple sessions as determined by each employer.
 The employer may also recognize, but is not required to accept training offered by other sources in lieu of their own program.
-School bus drivers and aides must participate in a minimum of four hours.
+School bus drivers and aides shall participate in a minimum of four hours of training.
 The training shall be based on a needs assessment that must include one or more of the following:

 (1) School bus and commercial driver license requirements;